joaofreires/FreshMint-Store/README.md

 - `namespace`: A custom namespace for your store.
 Defaults to a random namespace.
 - `provider`: The storage provider to use ("window", "sessionStore", "localStorage").
 Defaults to "window".
-Be careful when choosing session or localStorage, it could be helpful to share state through pages and can add more complexity and non-deterministics bugs.
+Be careful when choosing between session or localStorage.
+While it can be helpful to share state across pages, it can also add complexity and introduce non-deterministic bugs.
 - `forceInitial`: A boolean indicating whether to use the initial state passed to the store, even if there's data in the storage.
 Defaults to false.
 For
   example: